Kotlin/kotlinx.serialization/docs-website/topics/create-custom-serializers.md

 1. The `descriptor` property to wrap the delegated serializer's `descriptor`.

     > When you delegate serialization, you can't use the original class `descriptor` or the delegated type's `descriptor` directly.
-    > Instead, you must create a new `descriptor` that wraps the delegated serializer's descriptor.
-For example, `override val descriptor = SerialDescriptor("my.app.Color", delegateSerializer.descriptor)`.
+    > Instead, create a new `descriptor` that reuses the delegated serializer's structure.
     >
     {style="note"}

 2. The `serialize()` function to convert an instance of your class to the delegated type and use [`encoder.encodeSerializableValue()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.encoding/-encoder/encode-serializable-value.html) function to encode it with the delegated serializer.